njlr/mnmlstc-unittest/docs/usage.rst

 -------------

-The very last call in your test executable must absolutely be ``unittest::run``.
+The very last call in your test executable must absolutely be ``unittest::monitor::run``.
 MNMLSTC Unittest will exit after running all tests, and expects that a user will not require additional information once the tests are run.
-The return value of the executable will be ``EXIT_FAILURE`` or ``EXIT_SUCCESS``, rather than how many tests passed or failed, as some testing frameworks do.
+The return value of the executable will be how many tests passed or failed.

 API Deprecation
 ---------------